HDO-PRO/android-system-toolkit/README.md

 Improve speed, privacy, and security with custom DNS solutions.

-- :contentReference[oaicite:2]{index=2}
+- 1.1.1.1 (Cloudflare WARP)
-  Fast and privacy-focused DNS with optional VPN mode.
+  Fast, privacy-focused DNS with optional VPN-like protection.

-- :contentReference[oaicite:3]{index=3}
+- NextDNS
-  Fully customizable DNS with ad-blocking, parental controls, and analytics.
+  Fully customizable DNS with ad-blocking, parental controls, analytics, and security filtering.

-- :contentReference[oaicite:4]{index=4}
+- AdGuard
-  Blocks ads and trackers at the DNS level across devices.
+  Blocks ads, trackers, and malicious domains at the DNS level across apps and devices.

 ---